Alfresco/alfresco-tas-utility/README.md

   </listeners>
   ```

-  Let's also add a group under "<test name="Sanity Demo Test">" so the sanity-suite.xml will look like:
+  Let's also add a group under ```<test name="Sanity Demo Test">``` so the sanity-suite.xml will look like:
-  This will go through "org.alfresco.sample" package and run ALL the tests that are marked with "groups="sample-tests" - so we want to run only the sample above.
+  This will go through "org.alfresco.sample" package and run ALL the tests that are marked with ```java groups="sample-tests"``` - so we want to run only the sample above.

   ```xml
     <?xml version="1.0" encoding="UTF-8"?>